EdwinVW/pitstop/workshop/pitstop-workshop.md

 	`docker run -it --rm --network src_default --name customereventhandler pitstop/customereventhandler:latest`

    >In this command you specify the virtual network to connect with.
 In this case we specify the name of the default network that was created by docker-compose when we started the solution (*src_default*).
 By doing this, the container can find and access the RabbitMQ server that is running in a separate Docker container on the virtual network.
-2. Open the browser and go to http://localhost:7000 to open the PitStop web-app.
+2. Open the browser and go to http://localhost:7000 to open the Pitstop web-app.
 3. Go to the *Customer Management* tab and register a new customer.

 Watch the output of your running container.
 You should see that message again that indicates that a customer was registered: